n0m4official/IR_Missile/README.md

 - **I am not responsible for how others choose to use, modify, or distribute this code.**

 ## Project Overview
 This project explores the basic concepts and algorithms involved in missile guidance.
-It includes simple simulations and code examples that demonstrate how guidance systems work.
+It will eventually include simple simulations and code examples that demonstrate how guidance systems work.

 ## Getting Started
 To get started with this project, follow these steps: